kdails/SI507_finalproject/README.md

 ## How to run tests
-1. First - cd into this repository after cloning this repository to your machine.
+1. First - cd into this repository after cloning to your machine.
-2. Second - run the SI507_project_tests file
+2. Second - run the SI507_project_tests file.

 ## In this repository:
 - SI507project_tools.py - where the scraping, caching and csv creation happens